Kamatchi36/AI_PHASE-1/README.md

 Submission:

     .To submit the project for review or access by others, we will follow these steps:

-Compile Code Files: All code files, including data preprocessing and sentiment analysis techniques, will be organized and provided.
+        1. Compile Code Files: All code files, including data preprocessing and sentiment analysis techniques, will be organized and provided.

-Create a README File: We will create a well-structured README file that explains how to run the code, any dependencies, and the project's overall structure.
+       2. Create a README File: We will create a well-structured README file that explains how to run the code, any dependencies, and the project's overall structure.

-Sharing: We will make the project accessible on platforms like GitHub or a personal portfolio for others to review and use.
+       3. Sharing: We will make the project accessible on platforms like GitHub or a personal portfolio for others to review and use.

  File Naming Convention: The project notebook will follow the file naming convention: AI_Phase5.ipynb.

 Benefits of Proper Documentation:

+      .
 Proper documentation ensures that the project is transparent and understandable, enabling others to review, replicate, and build upon it.
+      .
 It facilitates knowledge sharing and collaboration, allowing the project to contribute to the broader community's understanding of sentiment analysis for marketing.

 Acknowledgments:

-We want to acknowledge the support of the community and any individuals or organizations who contributed to our project's development.
+         .We want to acknowledge the support of the community and any individuals or organizations who contributed to our project's development.

 How to Use

-To run the code and execute the sentiment analysis project, please follow the steps below.
+    .To run the code and execute the sentiment analysis project, please follow the steps below.
 We'll also outline any dependencies you need to set up for a smooth experience.

 Dependencies:

       Before getting started, ensure you have the following dependencies installed:

 Python 3.x: You can download and install Python from the official Python website.